 Parents may want to save money on gasoline – or the car itself – by buying the child a smaller car.
 However, the car needs to withstand a potentially severe impact.
 With that in mind, parents should immediately rule out a very small car since they will not fare as well in a serious crash.
 Buying and operating a car is an investment in your teen’s safety, and you should not jeopardize it to help save money.

-Parents should consider a car that has features specifically designed to protect teen drivers and allow for the monitoring of their driving.
+It’s important to consider a car that has features specifically designed to protect teen drivers and allow for the monitoring of their driving.
 Parents may want to keep tabs on their child’s behavior behind the wheel to ensure that they do not pick up dangerous driving habits.
 For example, some cars have a safety feature that provides driving reports to parents, so parents can check speed and other habits.

 Before buying a car, parents should also check the vehicle’s safety rating, especially how it performs in crash tests.